isomerpages/mci-corp/media-centre/press-releases/_posts/2024-02-01-post-Singapore chairs 4th ASEAN Digital Ministers Meeting.md

 endeavours of the ASEAN Member States (AMS) in digitally transforming the region.
-This collective effort aims to enhance the digital skills and competency of every ASEAN citizen, fostering an environment ready to embrace emerging technologies and elevate the quality of life for citizens and businesses. this ADGMIN:</p>
+This collective effort aims to enhance the digital skills and competency of every ASEAN citizen, fostering an environment ready to embrace emerging technologies and elevate the quality of life for citizens and businesses.</p>